HeRCLab/nocsim/noc-tools/doc/nocviz.md

 return the ID of the node being operated on.
 Otherwise, it will raise an exception.

+### `node color ID R G B` / `node color ID R G B A`

+Set the node to the specified RGB or RGBA color.
+If the alpha channel is omitted, a value of 255 will be assumed.
+All values will be truncated to fit in 0...255.

 ## Link Procedures

 Each link represents a connection between two nodes.
 Links may be either